diolemo/autodl-irssi-wiki/Filter Header.md

 **shows**
 > **Type:** Comma separated list
 **Example:** shows = The Simpsons, American Dad
-**Description:** This is for TV-shows, movies and artists/groups (what.cd/waffles only). autodl-irssi will automatically extract the TV-show/movie name from a scene release name.
+**Description:** This is for TV-shows, movies and artists/groups. autodl-irssi will automatically extract the TV-show/movie name from a scene release name.
 Example, The.Simpsons.S35E24.720p.HDTV-BLAH will match a **shows** option set to **the simpsons**.
 You don't need wildcards at all, though it's possible to use wildcards.
 It's recommended to use **shows** instead of **match-releases** if all you want is for the filter to match TV-shows or movies. what.cd and waffles: this will match against the artist/group.

 **seasons**
 > **Type:** Number list